caraml-dev/turing/docs/how-to/create-a-router/configure-general-settings.md

 There are 3 required inputs:

-**Environment**: Target environment your router will be deployed to.
+**Environment**: A drop down menu of the target environment your router will be deployed to.
+This is set [here](https://github.com/gojek/merlin/blob/main/charts/merlin/values.yaml#L102-L130).
+An example used in turing is [here](https://github.com/gojek/turing/blob/main/infra/docker-compose/dev/merlin/deployment-config.yaml).
+As Turing manages multiple deployment environments, you are free to choose which environment your router will be deployed in.

 **Name**: Name of your router deployment.